-We are a commercial-stage biopharmaceutical company with a limited operating history and have not generated any significant revenue from product sales.
+• We are a commercial-stage biopharmaceutical company with a limited operating history.
+To date, we have generated approximately \$97.0 million from product sales.
 We have incurred significant operating losses since our inception, anticipate that we will incur continued losses for the foreseeable future and may never achieve profitability.